 Can I use my out-of-network insurance benefits?

-If your insurance plan isn’t listed above, then I am out of network for BCBS, Cigna, Tricare, Humana, etc. If you have what’s called a PPO plan, then you most likely have what is called Out-of-Network (OON) benefits.
+If your insurance plan isn’t listed above, then I am out of network for BCBS, Cigna, Tricare, Humana, Aetna, etc. If you have what’s called a PPO plan, then you most likely have what is called Out-of-Network (OON) benefits.
 This means your insurance may reimburse you a portion of your out-of-pocket costs as determined by your plan’s coverage.
-You would pay my full fee, then I can either give you a special receipt to submit to your insurance company.
+You would pay my full fee, then I can give you a special receipt to submit to your insurance company.

 Contact your insurance plan directly to know what they offer for OON coverage.
 Some clients have the same deductible to meet whether they go in or out of network.
 And some are reimbursed a different rate for OON providers.
 You may be surprised, so it doesn’t hurt to call and inquire about out of network benefits.

 Do you need help navigating the out-of-network benefit process?